datagrok-ai/admetica/README.md

 Our tool easily works with many platforms and applications.
 Here's what you can do with it when using Datagrok:

-- **Mix your data:** Combine your data with Datagrok for customized predictive models.
+- **Mix your data:** Combine your data with Datagrok's collected experimantal data for customized predictive models.

-- **Visualize results:** Use Datagrok tools for better predictions, data analysis, and visualizing your data.
+- **Visualize results:** Use Datagrok tools for better predictions, data analysis and data visualization.

 ## Available predictive models